AndGG1/AndGG1/README.md

 Back-end Software Engineer
 --------------------------

 I'm Andrei, a Software Engineer in the making.
 I've been learning to code for the past 5 months and I do know the foundation of Data Strcutures and Algorithms, I'm close to be fluent in Java and I have a little experience with SQL.
+I have proven until now rare qualities like communications, creativity, ambition and a hard work ethic from a young age.

 * 🌍  I'm based in Bucharest
 * ✉️  You can contact me at [andrei.greblaru@gmail.com](mailto:andrei.greblaru@gmail.com)